chas-e/habit-zen/git/request-for-instructional-team-support.md

 ### Steps attempted to resolve the issue
 We have tried to change the quotes (single, double and back to single).

 We have tried to redo fetch and have tried to redo a lot of functions to make the logic still make sense, but fix the error.
-Nothing has worked and we've stuck on this error since yesterday morning.
+Nothing has worked and we've been stuck on this error since yesterday morning.

 ### Research